80s Makeup Looks: Trends of a Glam Decade

 The revival of 80s makeup trends has brought back the charm of frosted and metallic lips.
 Unlike the limited choices of the past, where baby pink was the go-to shade (as seen on Janet Jackson), today’s beauty landscape offers a much broader spectrum of options.

-This variety allows for creative expression, enabling you to coordinate your lipstick with your eyeshadow by selecting shades from the same color family, adding a stylish touch to your makeup.
+This variety allows for creative expression, enabling you to coordinate your lipstick with your eyeshadow by selecting shades from the same color family.

 Overlined Lips